Welcome to MCM2

 Customers come to us when they need some help with their marketing efforts.
 They may be in a period of growth, and are just not sure what to do, or be well established brands that want a fresh, honest, perspective on things.

 We work with a of start ups, who have got the basics in place, but have hit some stumbling blocks when working with digital marketing and need some support and guidance to move to the next level.
+We also work with a lot of people who are not sure they are getting value for money, where to be honest, they are worried that they are being taken advantage of.

 We have many years of digital marketing and traditional marketing experience covering every aspect of the marketing mix having worked across a range of brands and market sectors.
 We apply this knowledge to our clients, be they a small business selling cakes from their kitchen to long established IT companies.